 Koziar’s Christmas Village - Dutch Country Roads

 A scenic drive through the countryside leads visitors to a dazzling wonderland set aglow with more than 500,000 lights adorning the buildings, barns and landscape of Koziar’s Christmas Village.
-Since its inception 71 years ago, Koziar’s Christmas Village has grown drastically into a massive display of lights and attractions and boasts many awards, including Best Outdoor Christmas Display in the World from Display World magazine and the Award of Excellence from the Pennsylvania Travel Council as one of the Top Ten Travel Attractions in Pennsylvania.
-A new handcrafted, whimsical outdoor train display was added last season, set amongst a charming village.
+Since its inception 72 years ago, Koziar’s Christmas Village has grown drastically into a massive display of lights and attractions and boasts many awards, including Best Outdoor Christmas Display in the World from Display World magazine and the Award of Excellence from the Pennsylvania Travel Council as one of the Top Ten Travel Attractions in Pennsylvania.

 Christmas in Hershey - Dutch Country Roads